Aliases for PPP1R3C Gene

 PPP1R3C (Protein Phosphatase 1 Regulatory Subunit 3C) is a Protein Coding gene.
 Diseases associated with PPP1R3C include barre-lieou syndrome and water-clear cell adenoma.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+Among its related pathways are Translation Insulin regulation of translation and mTOR Pathway.
 GO annotations related to this gene include protein phosphatase binding and protein phosphatase regulator activity.
 An important paralog of this gene is PPP1R3E.

 UniProtKB/Swiss-Prot for PPP1R3C Gene

 Acts as a glycogen-targeting subunit for PP1 and regulates its activity.
 Activates glycogen synthase, reduces glycogen phosphorylase activity and limits glycogen breakdown.
 Dramatically increases basal and insulin-stimulated glycogen synthesis upon overexpression in a variety of cell types.